-A Key Exchange step SECURITY PROTOCOL OUT command (see 5.13.4.7.2) shall be terminated with CHECK CONDITION status, with the sense key set to ILLEGAL REQUEST, the additional sense code set to SA CREATION PARAMETER VALUE INVALID the SKSV bit set to one, and SENSE KEY SPECIFIC field set as defined in 4.5.2.4.2, if the parameter list contains an IKEv2-SCSI Cryptographic Algorithms payload (see 7.7.3.5.13) that contains:
+A Key Exchange step SECURITY PROTOCOL OUT command (see 5.13.4.7.2) shall be terminated with CHECK CONDITION status, with the sense key set to ILLEGAL REQUEST, the additional sense code set to SA CREATION PARAMETER VALUE INVALID the SKSV bit set to one, and SENSE KEY SPECIFIC field set as defined in 4.5.2.4.2, if the parameter list contains an IKEv2-SCSI SA Cryptographic Algorithms payload (see 7.7.3.5.13) that contains:

-- a) The following combination of IKEv2-SCSI cryptographic algorithm descriptors (see 7.7.3.6.4): - A) An INTEG IKEv2-SCSI cryptographic algorithm descriptor with the algorithm identifier set to a value other than AUTH COMBINED; and - B) An ENCR IKEv2-SCSI cryptographic algorithm descriptor with the algorithm identifier set to a value that table x23 describes as requiring AUTH_COMBINED as the integrity check algorithm; - b) The following combination of IKEv2-SCSI cryptographic algorithm descriptors: - A) An INTEG IKEv2-SCSI cryptographic algorithm descriptor with the algorithm identifier set to AUTH_COMBINED; and - B) An ENCR IKEv2-SCSI cryptographic algorithm descriptor with the algorithm identifier set to a value that table x23 does not describe as requiring AUTH_COMBINED as the integrity check algorithm.
+- a) An ENCR IKEv2-SCSI cryptographic algorithm descriptor with the ALGORITHM IDENTIFIER field set to ENCR_NULL; - b) The following combination of IKEv2-SCSI cryptographic algorithm descriptors (see 7.7.3.6.4): - A) An INTEG IKEv2-SCSI cryptographic algorithm descriptor with the ALGORITHM IDENTIFIER field set to a value other than AUTH_COMBINED; and - B) An ENCR IKEv2-SCSI cryptographic algorithm descriptor with the ALGORITHM IDENTIFIER field set to a value that table x32 describes as requiring AUTH_COMBINED as the integrity check algorithm; - or - c) The following combination of IKEv2-SCSI cryptographic algorithm descriptors: - A) An INTEG IKEv2-SCSI cryptographic algorithm descriptor with the ALGORITHM IDENTIFIER field set to AUTH_COMBINED; and - B) An ENCR IKEv2-SCSI cryptographic algorithm descriptor with the ALGORITHM IDENTIFIER field set to a value that table x32 does not describe as requiring AUTH_COMBINED as the integrity check algorithm.

-The SA CREATION PARAMETER VALUE INVALID additional sense code indicates that the device server has abandoned the IKEv2-SCSI CCS (see 5.13.5).
+The SA CREATION PARAMETER VALUE INVALID additional sense code indicates that the device server has abandoned the IKEv2-SCSI CCS (see 5.13.4.11).